-Today’s budget is from Jo who blogs at Indiana Jo.
+Today’s budget is from Jo who blogs at Indiana Jo on her Mexico road trip.

 Where did you go?

-On a 10-day road trip down Baja California in Mexico.
+On a 10-day Mexico road trip down Baja California.

 How much money did you spend overall?